24 Things to Do in Dallas—The Ultimate Guide

 8. Bishop Arts District

-Charming and walkable, Bishop Arts blends small-town vibe with a trendy twist.
-The district is lined with indie boutiques, art galleries, and beloved spots like Emporium Pies and Wild Detectives bookstore bar.
+Bishop Arts is a charming, walkable neighborhood that combines a small-town feel with a modern twist.
+There are indie boutiques, art galleries, and popular places like Emporium Pies and the Wild Detectives bookstore bar all over the district.

-• Planning Tip: Visit during the Oak Cliff Art Crawl or weekend markets for the most vibrant atmosphere.
-Free street parking is limited, so plan to arrive early or use rideshare.
+• Tip for Planning: Go during the Oak Cliff Art Crawl or on the weekend when there are markets for the most lively atmosphere.
+There isn’t much free street parking, so plan to get there early or use a ride-sharing service.

 • Map It: Bishop Arts District Location